Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 No broker

 The relay mesh fans messages out.
-One operational story shared with every
+Every modality shares one operational

 MQTT-style topics

-A lossy QUIC datagram lane for high-rate telemetry, a reliable ordered lane
+A lossy QUIC datagram lane serves high-rate telemetry.
+A reliable ordered

-for events that must arrive.
-Pick per message.
+lane serves events that must arrive.
+Pick the lane per message.

 Retained messages